Travel guide

 Internet as soon as you land at the airport

-This makes a difference right in the first few minutes, when you need it most: buying a ticket for the S-Bahn train that takes you to the city center in 10 minutes, opening the map to your hotel, or sending a message home.
-The airport's WiFi requires registration and doesn't follow you outside the terminal, whereas the eSIM works from the moment you set foot on Swiss soil and doesn't cut out when you leave.
-Install the plan with WiFi before leaving your home country and you'll only have to turn on your data when you arrive.
-If you want to fine-tune how much data you'll use, the guide on how much data you need for travel will help you calculate it.
+This makes a difference in the first few minutes, when you need it most: buying a ticket for the S-Bahn train that takes you downtown in 10 minutes, opening the map to your hotel, or sending a message home.
+Airport Wi-Fi requires registration and doesn't follow you outside the terminal, while the eSIM works from the moment you set foot on Swiss soil and doesn't cut out when you leave.
+Leave the plan installed with Wi-Fi before leaving Spain and you'll only have to turn on data upon arrival.
+If you want to fine-tune how much data you'll use and stretch it to the maximum, the guide on tips for saving data on your travel eSIM helps you calculate it.

 Coverage in the city and surroundings

-Switzerland has one of the best mobile networks in Europe, and Zurich, as the country's main city, enjoys 4G/5G coverage in almost every corner.
-The eSIM connects to the local network with the best signal, so you'll be well-served both in the city center and on nearby excursions.
+Switzerland has one of the best mobile networks in Europe, and Zurich, as the country's main city, enjoys 4G/5G coverage almost everywhere.
+The eSIM connects to the local network with the best signal, so you'll be well-served both downtown and on nearby excursions.

-In practice, you'll have a good connection in the places you'll visit: Bahnhofstrasse, the old town (Altstadt), the lake shore, the central station, and trendy neighborhoods like Zürich-West.
+In practice, you'll have good connection in the places you'll visit: Bahnhofstrasse, the old town (Altstadt), the lake shore, the main station, and trendy neighborhoods like Zurich-West.
 The network also holds up on public transport (trams, S-Bahn) and on typical day trips.
-Only on very isolated mountain routes or inside long train tunnels will you notice occasional drops, which is normal for any operator.
-For the average tourist in Zurich, coverage is not a problem.
-If your getaway combines Switzerland with neighboring countries, consider instead a regional eSIM like the one for Europe for 30 days.
+Only on very isolated mountain routes or inside long train tunnels will you notice occasional drops, which is normal with any operator.
+For the average Zurich tourist, coverage is not a problem.
+If your getaway combines Switzerland with neighboring countries, consider a regional eSIM like the Europe eSIM instead.

-Practical tip: in Zurich, almost all public transport and many museums have apps or digital tickets.
-With mobile data, you'll be faster than looking for WiFi every time.
+Practical tip: In Zurich, almost all public transport and many museums have apps or digital tickets.
+With mobile data, you're faster than looking for Wi-Fi every time.

 Photo: Susanne Jutzeler, suju-foto · Pexels

-A typical Zurich getaway is two to four days.
-For that format, and using WiFi at the hotel at night, you don't need large data allowances.
+A typical trip to Zurich is two to four days.
+For that format, and using Wi-Fi at the hotel at night, you don't need large data allowances.
 This table guides you according to the type of traveler.

 Duration Profile Estimated GB